d4rk-lucif3r/LuciferML/LuciferML/Preprocessing.md

      1) All Columns

-         from preprocess import Preprocess as prep
+         from luciferml.preprocessing import Preprocess as prep

          import pandas as pd